TroyLaPolice/European-Neolithic-Expansion/README.md

 "map_style" dictates the landscape type for the simulation.
 Parameter of 0 = no topography, 1 = super light topography, 2 = light topography, 3 = regular topography, 4 heavy topography, 5 = square, 6 = custom map

-" num_partitions" is a parameter used only when running the sim on map style 5 (square).
+"num_partitions" is a parameter used only when running the sim on map style 5 (square).
 This parameter divides the landscape into discrete bins and allows for measurement of expansion speed and tracking simulation progress when run in a simple landscape model.
 This parameter controls the number of bins.

 "water_crossings" provides the option that individuals have faux "land bridges" that simulate realistic routes that individuals traveled via waterways.
 This parameter only applies when run on the landscape map.
 The binary nature of our landscape model means that water travel may not be possible otherwise depending on moment range.
 This parameter provides the option to allow incremental movement over water.